Mexico plan to beef up tax revenues nears final Senate approval

 Roughly half of Mexico lives in poverty, while much of its wealth is concentrated in the hands of a few powerful families like that of billionaire telecoms mogul Carlos Slim.

-PRD senators said they had agreed with the PRI to keep the income tax rate for those who earn between 500,000 pesos and 750,000 pesos at 30 percent, versus a proposed 31 percent.

-They also agreed to raise a planned levy on junk food from 5 percent to 8 percent, and increase the percentage of workers’ benefits that companies can deduct from their total tax bill.
+Senate lawmakers are still considering a proposal to raise a planned levy on junk food from 5 percent to 8 percent.

-Changes to the reform require the bill to be sent back to the lower house of Congress.

 Changes to the tax bill in the lower house in mid-October created a shortfall in the budget plan for next year.